JasonJWilliamsNY/science_institute_2019_materials/class_notes/notes_10_28.md

    This video gives a nice explanation of mitochondrial DNA basics [link](https://www.youtube.com/watch?v=ru7Wyt778QQ)

-4. Bonus: If you have time, our next topic will be PCR which you can preview here:
+4. Bonus: If you have time, our next topic will be PCR which you can preview here: [PCR Video](https://youtu.be/2KoLnIwoZKU)

 ### Post-Questions